Kyle Connor scores twice, Jets beat Ducks 5-1 for 1st win - KESQ

 Kyle Connor scores twice, Jets beat Ducks 5-1 for 1st win

 WINNIPEG, Manitoba (AP) — Kyle Connor scored twice and added an assist with regular linemates Blake Wheeler and Mark Scheifele in COVID-19 protocol and the Winnipeg Jets beat the Anaheim Ducks 5-1 on Thursday night for their first victory of the season.
+Connor scored his first goal into an empty net with 2:49 left, then beat goalie John Gibson with 1:14 to go to cap the scoring.
+He played on a line with Pierre-Luc Dubois and Evgeny Svechnikov.
 Connor Hellebuyck made 38 saves to help the Jets improve to 1-2-1.
-Pierre-Luc Dubois had a goal and assist, Andrew Copp and Josh Morrissey also scored, and Nate Schmidt added two assists.
-Wheeler was symptomatic, tested positive and began the NHL’s minimum 10-day quarantine on Monday.
-Scheifele tested positive Tuesday, but is asymptomatic.
-He needs to stay that way and produce two straight negative tests before returning.
-Troy Terry scored for Anaheim, and John Gibson made 22 saves.
+Dubois had a goal and assist, Andrew Copp and Josh Morrissey also scored, and Nate Schmidt added two assists.
+Troy Terry scored for Anaheim, and Gibson made 22 saves.